ixiaopan/blog/content/post/linear-regression.md

-There are two main tasks in machine learning: regression and classfication.
+There are two main tasks in machine learning: regression and classification.
 Today we will talk about regression, more specifically, linear regression.
 Linear regression is simple and easy to understand and maybe it's the first algorithm that most of people learn in the world of machine learning.
 So let's go!